JeffersonLab/clara-docs/docs/clas/clara-scaling.md

 clara_0  clara_1  clara_2  clara_3  clara_4  clara_5
 ```

-Now if we start farm processing in the CLI, CLARA will submit 5 farm jobs.
+Now if we start farm processing in the CLI, Clara will submit 5 farm jobs.

 ```
 clara> run farm